GiveBIG is back – May 5

 The Foundation supports the college's efforts to enhance student success and strengthen our communities.

-Cascadia Community College Foundation provides essential financial assistance to students in need through scholarships, grants, and loans and also supports important college programs.
+Cascadia College Foundation provides essential financial assistance to students in need through scholarships, grants, and loans and also supports important college programs.
 With your help, we will continue to assist students who are striving for success and prepare them to give back to the community which has so generously supported them.

 Mail: 18345 Campus Way NE